 One: An Honest Senior Driving Evaluation

 Next comes a conversation with a trusted doctor.
 Vision and hearing tests allow senior drivers to catch potential problems early and, hopefully, correct them.
 A doctor can also help in other ways.
 They can evaluate physical factors, such as reaction speed.
 Is the driver is flexible enough to turn their head while backing up?
 Are they strong enough to open the doors of their vehicle?
-A doctor can help address these issues.
+A doctor can help address these issues and many others.
 Finally, a doctor should help a driver review their current prescriptions.
 There may be potential side effects that could impair the ability to drive.
 Read more about about how a doctor can help at the National Institute of Health website and at the Mayo Clinic’s site.

 Two: Senior Driving Courses And Resources